 Fred G. Martin

-Professor, Computer Science & Interim Dean, College of AI, Cyber, and Computing – fred.martin@utsa.edu
+Professor, Computer Science & Interim Dean, College of AI, Cyber and Computing – fred.martin@utsa.edu

 csta-headshot-befunky-underpainting.png

-Summer '25 Office Hours
+Fall '25 Office Hours

 Dean’s Welcome.
 It is my privilege to serve the UT San Antonio community as your interim dean.
 I strive to support all of us—students, staff, and faculty—in pursuing our professional successes.
 I wish to foster an environment where all are respected and valued members of our community.